syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/ToolTips.md

 title: ToolTips
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## ToolTips
+# ToolTips

 The ToolTipText property of the GroupView control can be used to set the text of the tooltip.
 The ShowToolTips property must be set to 'True' in order to make the tooltip visible.

 _Table_ _576__: Property Table_